xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-31-experience-with-chalice-part-2.md

 ## Was It All Worth It?

-It's been a few months since all the legwork was completed, and so far the code still works.
-We have any added a few more tools like we did Chalice.
+It's been a few months since we completed all the legwork, and so far the code still works.
+We have any added a few more tools like we did Chalice in form of the Flake8 and Black so at least the pattern described in Part 1 is not hard to extend.

 However, and with the benefit of hindsight, if asked the question of whether we would go with Chalice again, the answer seems to be mostly no.